coreinfrastructure/best-practices-badge/doc/security.md

 can't hurt), and SameSite=Lax (which counters CSRF attacks on web browsers that support it).

-#### Per-form CSRF token
+#### CSRF token hardening

+We use two additional CSRF token hardening techniques to further harden the system against CSRF attacks.
+Both of these techniques are Rails 5 additions:

-We enable per-form CSRF tokens, a Rails 5 addition.
+* We enable per-form CSRF tokens (Rails.application.config.action_controller. per_form_csrf_tokens).
-(Rails.application.config.action_controller.per_form_csrf_tokens)
-This helps counter CSRF, in addition to our other measures.

-#### Origin-checking CSRF token

-We enable origin-checking CSRF mitigation, a Rails 5 addition.
+* We enable origin-checking CSRF mitigation (Rails.application.config.action_controller. forgery_protection_origin_check).

-(Rails.application.config.action_controller.forgery_protection_origin_check)
-This helps counter CSRF, in addition to our other measures.
+These help counter CSRF, in addition to our other measures.

+#### Incoming rate limits

+Rate limits provide an automated partial countermeasure against denial-of-service and password-guessing attacks.
+These are implemented by Rack::Attack and have two parts, a "LIMIT" (maximum count) and a "PERIOD" (length of period of time, in seconds, where that limit is not to be exceeded).
+If unspecified they have the default values specified in config/initializers/rack_attack.rb.
+These settings are (where "IP" or "ip" means "client IP address", and "req" means "requests"):

+- req/ip
+- logins/ip
+- logins/email
+- signup/ip

+To determine the remote client IP address (for our purposes) we use the the next-to-last value of the comma-space-separated value "HTTP_X_FORWARDED_FOR" (from the HTTP header X-Forwarded-For).
+That's because the last value of "HTTP_X_FORWARDED_FOR" is always our CDN (which intercepts it first), and the previous value is set by our CDN to whatever IP address the CDN got.
+The web server is configured so it will only accept connections from the CDN - this prevents web piercing, and means that we can trust that the client IP value we receive is only from the CDN (which we trust for this purpose).
+A client can always set X-Forwarded-For and try to spoof something, but those entries are always earlier in the list
+(so we can easily ignore them).

-#### Email rate limit
+#### Outgoing email rate limit

-We enable rate limits on reminder emails.
+We enable rate limits on outgoing reminder emails.
 We send reminder emails to projects that have not updated their badge entry in a long time.
 The detailed algorithm that prioritizes projects is in "app/models/project.rb" class method "self.projects_to_remind".
 It sorts by reminder date, so we always cycle through before returning to a previously-reminded project.

 We have a hard rate limit on the number of emails we will send out each time; this keeps us from looking like a spammer.

 #### Encrypted email addresses